 One secret to being happy is learning how to differentiate the things you can control from those that you can’t control.
-Learning this means that you work on the things you can control and let go of those that you cannot control
+Learning this means that you work on the things you can control and let go of those that you cannot control.
+When you learn what to sweat over and what to let be, you have learned how to be come a happier and more positive person.

 This is a message talked about by many authors such as Mark Manson in The Subtle Art Of Not Giving A F*ck, Dale Carnegie in How To Stop Worrying And Start Living, Stephen Covey in The 7 Habits Of Highly Effective People, Don’t Sweat The Small Stuff by Richard Carlson among others.